 The quality of built development is on the whole in relatively good repair and the area presents well to the street.
 The quality of the streetscape is generally higher at the southern end of the area due to the retention of a number of significant, well proportioned, original warehouse buildings.
 There are also some old industrial buildings in the vicinity of Westminster Street, School Road and along the southern side of Kaiwharawhara Road that have some urban design quality.
-Elsewhere the condition of the buildings themselves are often unspectacular, almost all are built up to the street providing reasonable enclosure and street edge definition.
+Elsewhere the condition of the building stock tends to range from utilitarian through to poor.
+However, while the buildings themselves are often unspectacular, almost all are built up to the street providing reasonable enclosure and street edge definition.